void-linux/void-packages/README.md

     $ cd void-packages
     $ echo XBPS_CHROOT_CMD=proot >> etc/conf

-### Distfiles mirror(s)

-In etc/conf you may optionally define a mirror or a list of mirrors to search for distfiles.

-    $ echo 'XBPS_DISTFILES_MIRROR="ftp://192.168.100.5/gentoo/distfiles"' >> etc/conf

-If more than one mirror is to be searched, you can either specify multiple URLs separated with blanks, or add to the variable like this

-    $ echo 'XBPS_DISTFILES_MIRROR+=" http://repo.voidlinux.de/distfiles"' >> etc/conf

-Make sure to put the blank after the first double quote in this case.

-The mirrors are searched in order for the distfiles to build a package until the checksum of the downloaded file matches the one specified in the template.

-Ultimately, if no mirror carries the distfile, or in case all downloads failed the checksum verification, the original download location is used.

-If you use `proot` or `uchroot` for your XBPS_CHROOT_CMD, you may also specify a local path using the `file://` prefix or simply an absolute path on your build host (e.g. /mnt/distfiles).
-Mirror locations specified this way are bind mounted inside the chroot environment under $XBPS_MASTERDIR and searched for distfiles just the same as remote locations.

 ### Quick setup in Void

 Clone the `void-packages` git repository, install the bootstrap packages: